The Politics of Culture in Contemporary South Asia

 - An ability to digest and synthesise the content of lectures, films and seminars and use them to produce reaction papers and essays to a high standard

-A total of 22 weeks teaching with 2 hours classroom contact per week consisting of a one hour lecture and 1 hour tutorial.
+A total of 20 weeks teaching with 2 hours classroom contact per week consisting of a one hour lecture and 1 hour tutorial.

 Scope and syllabus

 The module begins by problematising the notion of national culture while noting the ways in which nation-states in South Asia produce and broadcast particular cultural models.
 However, these models form only one strand of cultural production: vigorous forms of activism produce counter-cultural forms that often re-use and re-interpret older traditions.
 Also, despite attempts to purify or delimit national cultures, culture in South Asia continues to mix and remix motifs and vocabularies and to speak to new audiences.